simdjson/simdjson-vcpkg/README.md

 # Simple simdjson demo for vcpkg

+This project builds a simple executable that depends on simdjson, under Windows.

-Usage after installing vcpkg and installing simdjson through it.
+After installing vcpkg and installing simdjson through it (e.g., `vcpkg install simdjson:x64-windows`), you can build with CMake using a couple of command lines.

-You need the location of your `vcpkg/scripts/buildsystems/vcpkg.cmake` file:
+You need to pass the location of your `vcpkg/scripts/buildsystems/vcpkg.cmake`  file to CMake:

 ```
 cmake -DCMAKE_TOOLCHAIN_FILE=<location> -B build